Surena (robot)

 Surena (سورنا) is a series of Iranian humanoid robots, named after the Parthian General Surena.
 The Institute of Electrical and Electronics Engineers (IEEE) has placed the Surena among the prominent robots in the world after analyzing its performance.

 SURENA I (Surena 1)

-SURENA I project was built at the Center for Advanced Vehicles (CAV), University of Tehran, with financial support from the R&D Society of Iranian Industries and Mines.
-SURENA's height and weight is 1.65 metres and 60 kilograms.
-They could synthesize speech in Persian, move along paths and play a basic version of football.
-SURENA was developed to demonstrate the University's capability in human robotics.
+SURENA I(1) project was built at the Center for Advanced Vehicles (CAV), University of Tehran, with financial support from the R&D Society of Iranian Industries and Mines.
+SURENA's height and weight are 1.65 metres and 60 kilograms, respectively.
+It can synthesize speech in Persian, move along paths, and play a basic version of football.